 You can click the Add button next to each product, which will only add the selling plan to that specific product, or you can select multiple using the checkboxes and select Add in bulk to apply them to multiple at once.

-At this point, we've created selling plan groups and have associated them with our products on Shopify.
-However, nothing will be visible to customers until we integrate our theme with PayWhirl.
+At this point, we've created selling plan groups and associated them with our products on Shopify.
+However, customers will not see anything until we integrate our theme with PayWhirl.

-PayWhirl integrates with most of the themes in the Shopify theme store and elsewhere.
-If you need help with installation, please reach out to our team via chat so we can request access to assist.
+PayWhirl integrates with most themes in the Shopify theme store and elsewhere.
+If you need help with installation, please get in touch with our team via chat so we can request access to assist.

 There are two different installation options, depending on your Shopify theme.
 We'll detect the version of your theme automatically and provide you with the correct installation options based on your Shopify theme version.
 If you use a Shopify 2.0 or newer theme, you can utilize the PayWhirl App Block (released in June 2022), so you don't have to edit any code in your theme.